 Taxis in Amsterdam and the rest of the Netherlands are generally quite expensive but can be useful to take on occasion – such as getting to the airport for early flights, taking luggage to and from the train station or during the night when public transport services are more limited.

-Taxis in Amsterdam are not normally hailed on the street as stopping is not allowed on many roads in the city centre.
-In Amsterdam you can either call a taxi company to come and pick you up or you can go to one of the many official taxi ranks around the city centre.
+Although it is allowed, taxis in Amsterdam are not normally hailed on the street.
+This is because stopping is prohibited on some roads in the city centre.
+In Amsterdam you generally either call a taxi company to come and pick you up or you can go to one of the many official taxi ranks around the city centre.

-There are taxi ranks (taxisstandplatsen) in the inner city centre at: Central Station (IJ waterfront side), Damrak, Nieuwezijds Voorburgwal, Nieuwmarkt, Rembrandtplein (Amstel), Spui, Waterlooplein and Westermarkt.
+There are taxi ranks (taxisstandplatsen) in the inner city centre including: De Ruiterkade (Central Station – IJ waterfront side), Prins Hendrikkade, Amstelstraat, Nieuwezijds Voorburgwal, Nieuwmarkt, Piet Heinkade, Spuistraat, Stadhouderskade (Leidseplein), Vijzelstraat, Waterlooplein and Westermarkt.

 Taxi ranks further out of the city centre:

-Amstel Station, Apollolaan, Ceintuurbaan (Sarphatipark), Elandsgracht, Ferdinand Bol Straat, Frederiksplein, Haarlemerplein, De Lairessestraat (Museumplein), Leidseplein, Middenweg, Passenger Terminal Amsterdam, ‘s Gravesandeplein (Oosterpark), Tropenmuseum and Victorieplein.
+Amstel Station, Apollolaan, Ceintuurbaan (Sarphatipark), Concertgebouwplein, Elandsgracht, Eerste Van der Helststraat, Frederiksplein, Haarlemerplein, Linnaeusstraat, ‘s Gravesandeplein (Oosterpark) and Victorieplein.